 - a.
 Speak privately with the individual regarding the issue. - b.
-Inform an administrator of the issue. - c.
+Inform the Dean of Student Life of the issue. - c.
 Report the issue by calling Kenosha County Social Services. - d.
 Document any and all information pertinent to the situation.

 SAFETY PROCEDURES FOR FIRE AND DISASTER